crystal-lang/crystal-book/overview/cli.md

 ```

 Ah!
 We should have known better: the type of the user input is the [union type](https://crystal-lang.org/reference/syntax_and_semantics/type_grammar.html) `String | Nil`.
-So, we have to test for `Nil`, and for `empty` and act naturally for each case:
+So, we have to test for `Nil` and for `empty` and act naturally for each case:

 ```crystal
 # file: let_it_cli.cr